PeteOnTheGitHub/react-panel-manager-context/README.md

     ```
 3. Register and open the panel:

-    You can register as many panels as need, how each panel requires a unique key, register() returns the function to open that panel.
+    You can register as many panels as need, each panel requires a unique key, register() returns the function to open that panel.
     ```ts
     const ExamplePage: FunctionComponent = () => {
       const { register } = usePanelManagerContext();